ZUBOGU/BookStore/README.md

 open project in intellij

+## Note for project

+Use Java Persistence API (JPA) to do Object Relational Mapping

 Mannully add support for jpa.
-Add Schemas adn DTDs to the file "persistence_2_1.xsd" in root directory
+Add Schemas and DTDs to the file "persistence_2_1.xsd" in root directory.

 >http://xmlns.jcp.org/xml/ns/persistence/persistence_2_1.xsd

+Use EntityManager and JPQL to implement CURD Operation to database.

+Java Transaction API (JTA)